jsstrn/fewd/README.md

 ## About the instructional team

 **Jesstern Rays (instructor)** is a software developer at ThoughtWorks and instructor at General Assembly.
+Previously, he was teaching teenagers how to develop games with [Scratch](https://scratch.mit.edu).
 He is also a co-organizer of [SingpaoreJS](https://www.meetup.com/Singapore-JS/) and hosts talk.js, a monthly meet up for JavaScript enthusiasts.
-He enjoys cycling and swimming on weekends.
-You can find him on
+He enjoys hiking, cycling and swimming.
+You can find him on Twitter as [@jsstrn](https://twitter.com/jsstrn).

 **Yishu See (teaching assistant)**